mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/webtorrent.md

 - Create a new torrent file for the specified file path `webtorrent create {{path/to/file}}`

-- Display information for a magnet uri or `.torrent` file `webtorrent info {{path/to/file_or_magnet}}`
+- Display information for a magnet URI or `.torrent` file `webtorrent info {{path/to/file_or_magnet}}`